 Companies can align their citizenship programs with existing government initiatives.

 “Rural-focused citizenship and philanthropy can be part of broader corporate efforts to support diversity and serve disadvantaged populations.
 Indeed, people of color represent about a quarter of the rural population, and many areas are diversifying quickly.
 About 20 percent of those who identify as LGBTQ+ live in rural areas, and people with disabilities and the elderly are overrepresented in rural regions.
-Focusing on areas such as education, entrepreneurship, and health care are ways to advance a company’s diversity goals while serving local needs,” said Paul Washington, Executive Director of The Conference Board ESG Center.
+Focusing on areas such as education, entrepreneurship, and health care are ways to advance a company’s diversity goals while serving local needs,” said Paul Washington, Executive Director of The Conference Board Governance & Sustainability Center.